-The NAEI obtains data on fuel consumption from the Digest of UK Energy Statistics (DUKES).
+The NAEI obtains most of its data on fuel consumption from the Digest of UK Energy Statistics (DUKES).
 National totals based on these data are further refined for some sectors taking into account other more detailed data from the regulators of industrial processes: the Environment Agency, the Scottish Environmental Protection Agency (SEPA) and the Department of the Environment Northern Ireland (DOENI).
+Data from the returns under the Emissions Trading System (ETS) are also used.

-Emission estimates are calculated by applying an emission factor to an appropriate activity statistic.
-That is:
+Emission estimates are calculated by applying an emission factor to an appropriate activity statistic: